The Hong Kong Polytechnic University

 Student Counselling

-Student Counselling is a self-discovery journey.
-Having conversation with counsellors allows you a genuine space to approach, to process and to work through your concerns from different angles and perspectives.
-Our passionate counsellors will walk along side with you to identify your strengths, resources and potentials for personal growth and actualisation.
-Counselling is a free service and all information provided is kept in strict confidence.
+Student Counselling is a self-discovery journey which allows you a genuine space to approach, to process and to work through your concerns from different angles and perspectives.
+Our counsellors are professionally trained and have ample experience.
+They provide empathic listening and accompany you in strengthening your psychological wellbeing, identifying your strengths, resources and potentials for personal growth, as well as resilience building.
+Counselling is free of charge and all information provided is kept in strict confidence.

 Click here for more details.